honeycombio/refinery/CONTRIBUTING.md

 `go run ./cmd/refinery/main.go -c config_complete.yaml -r rules_complete.yaml`

+# Running Refinery tests locally

+Tests require a local installation of redis.
+See [here](https://redis.io/docs/install/install-stack) for how to get it running.

+You can run Refinery tests by running the command below at the root of the Refinery directory.

+`make test`

 # Making changes to configuration code

 With the new configuration format redesign in v2.0.0, the workflow for making a configuration requires the following steps: